-The four dry deposition routines implemented in this study, which are currently used as modules within chemical transport models (CTMs) at national or continental scales in Europe and N. America, include the UK CBED scheme (Smith et al., 2000), the Dutch Discussion Paper we use the deposition module of EMEP version rv3.1 as documented in Simpson et al. (2003).
+The four dry deposition routines implemented in this study, which are currently used as modules within chemical transport models (CTMs) at national or continental scales in Europe and N. America, include the UK CBED scheme (Smith et al., 2000; Vieno, 2005), the Dutch IDEM model (Bleeker et al., 2004; Erisman et al., 1994; van Jaarsveld, 2004), the dry deposition module of the Environment Canada model (Zhang et al., 2001, 2003), termed "CDRY" here, and the surface exchange scheme of the EMEP model used under the CLRTAP (Simpson et al., 2003; see also Tuovinen et al., 2009, and refs therein).
+It should be noted that here we use the deposition module of EMEP version rv3.1 as documented in Simpson et al. (2003).
 The latest code (rv3.7, Simpson et al., 2010) carries a considerably different formulation for aerosol deposition, but is still undergoing testing.
 To distinguish these schemes we refer to the rv3.1 version as EMEP-03.